Effective Strategies For Selling A Water-damaged House In Edmonton’s Real Estate Market

 Common Buyer Concerns When Purchasing Water-damaged Homes

-Another major concern is cost.
+Another primary concern is cost.
 Buyers want to know how much additional work the home will require, and whether they’ll be hit with surprise expenses after closing.
 That’s why providing detailed inspection reports and contractor estimates can go a long way in easing those fears.
-It shows that the seller has done their due diligence and isn’t trying to offload a problem property.
+It shows the seller has done their due diligence and isn’t trying to offload a problem property.

 Can I Sell My House If It Has Water Damage?